awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 **aws:PrincipalOrgID**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 The identifier of an organization that you created using AWS Organizations\.
 This global key provides an alternative to listing all the account IDs for all AWS accounts in an organization\.
-You can use this condition key to simplify specifying the `Principal` element in your permissions [policy](access_policies.md)\.
+You can use this condition key to simplify specifying the `Principal` element in a [resource\-based policy](access_policies_identity-vs-resource.md)\.
 Instead of listing all the accounts that are members of an organization, you can specify the [organization ID](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html) in the condition element\.
 When you add and remove accounts, policies that include `aws:PrincipalOrgID` automatically include the correct accounts and don't require manual updating\.
 For example, the following Amazon S3 bucket policy allows members of any account in the `o-xxxxxxxxxxx` organization to add an object into the `policy-ninja-dev` bucket\.

 ```